Canva Pricing (2026) — The Essential Guide

 Canva pricing (image of the Canva logo alongside a price tag).

-In this in-depth look at Canva pricing, we take you through all the Canva plans available and help you work out which is the best one for you.
-Can you make do with Canva’s free plan, or should you invest in the paid version?
+In this in-depth look at Canva pricing, I take you through all the Canva plans available and help you work out which is the best one for your needs.

 Canva Free — $0 per month

-As the name suggests, this plan is entirely free.
-And, given this, it’s surprisingly good: it’s perfectly possible to use a free Canva account to create designs that are professional in appearance and look great both online and printed.
+As the name suggests, this plan is entirely free — but it’s surprisingly good!
+It’s perfectly possible to use a free Canva account to create designs that are professional in appearance and look great both online and printed.

 Key features of the free Canva plan